Comic-Con Dienstleistungen für Gehörlose und Behinderte

 • For Exclusives information, see the exclusives portal, or ask at an individual exhibitor’s booth.

-• To find the time a panel or program will begin, and where it will be, look at the programming grid in your Events Quick Guide, on the Comic-Con app, or on the Comic-Con website.
+• To find the time a panel or program will begin, and where it will be, look at either the programming grid in your Events Guide, on the Comic-Con app, or on the Comic-Con website.

 • Deaf Services and Disabled Services cannot guarantee any seating, autographs, exclusives, or giveaways.
 All event and Program rooms have limited capacity as set by the fire marshal.
 Even though your badge is needed to get into all events, it does not guarantee you access to any event if it has reached its capacity.
 We do not clear rooms between events.